 OSHA's regulations for confined space entry are nearly identical for the industry standard and the power generation industry.
 The standard notes that any facility following the general standard found in 1910.146 will be considered to be in compliance with the 1910.269 standard for confined spaces as well.

 Tip 3: Implement the 5S System: Everyone Knows Where Everything Goes

 The 5S system is a Japanese strategy for boosting safety and efficiency in a warehouse or power station.
-The entire system is worth a look and more information can be found here, but for the purposes of this article we will focus on the second S, “Set in Order.”
+The entire system is worth a look, but for the purposes of this article we will focus on the second S, “Set in Order.”

 Sometimes also called “Systemize” or “Simplify,” the aim of this section is to “organize, arrange, and identify everything in a work area, as well as throughout the facility.”
 The main purpose of “Set in Order” for the power generation industry is to remove the temptation to “just do it quickly,” when PPE cannot be easily obtained.

 Reaching out to flip a switch is a simple action that can be taken on impulse, but if a worker crosses an arc flash restricted approach boundary to do it, they can be putting their lives in jeopardy.
 It is much better to have a clearly visible rack of shotgun sticks or face shields right next to the hazard, labeled and easy to grab, than to allow temptation to fester.